Medical education in Hong Kong: History

-Medical and Healthcare Education Institutes
+Medical and healthcare education institutes

-The intakes of various healthcare related Bachelor's programs in Hong Kong are limited.
+The intakes of various healthcare related Bachelor's programmes in Hong Kong are limited.

 Hong Kong has only two comprehensive medical faculties, the Li Ka Shing Faculty of Medicine, University of Hong Kong and the Faculty of Medicine, Chinese University of Hong Kong, and they are also the sole two institutes offering pharmacy and six-year medical programmes.
 Both universities' medical programmes are composed of two parts, two to three years of pre-clinical studies (duration depends on whether the student is a high school graduate or a degree holder pursuing for another degree), and three years of clinical years.
 Throughout the three years of clinical clerkship, students are rotated in general medicine, surgery, and other specialties.
 In order to better address Hong Kong's healthcare needs, there have been calls for the creation of a third medical school in Hong Kong.

 Other healthcare discipline programmes are dispersed among other universities which do not host a medical faculty.

 Various postgraduate courses in different fields of healthcare or biomedical sciences are also provided by those institutes.

-In addition to Bachelor program, some education bodies, public hospitals and private hospitals were acknowledged as registered nurse/ enrolled nurse training schools by The Nursing Council of Hong Kong to provide higher diploma programs or professional diploma programs, in order to increase manpower of Enrolled Nurses and Registered Nurses in the industry.
+In addition to Bachelor program, some education bodies, public hospitals and private hospitals were acknowledged as registered nurse/ enrolled nurse training schools by The Nursing Council of Hong Kong to provide higher diploma programmes or professional diploma programmes, in order to increase manpower of Enrolled Nurses and Registered Nurses in the industry.